Special Dietary Needs

-(PDF) must be completed and signed by a State-recognized medical authority and returned to Food and Nutrition Services for processing.
+Before we can make modifications to meals, a Request for Special Dietary Accommodations must be completed and signed by a State-recognized medical authority and returned to Food and Nutrition Services for processing.
+It is highly recommended that Attachment A: Foods to be Omitted and Substituted is also completed to indicate specific dietary needs.
+Both of these forms are included in this Special Dietary Needs Packet (PDF).
 Food and Nutrition Services will then review the request and determine the extent to which the request can be accommodated.
-Often times, further contact with parents/gaurdians and medical professionals is required to ensure appropriate modifications are made available.
-Until a determination has been made and a plan has been developed and communicated with our kitchen staff, parents are responsible for providing appropriate food for their child.
-Parents/guardians will be notified as soon as a the plan is ready to implement.
+Often, further contact with parents/guardians and medical professionals is required to ensure appropriate modifications are made available.
+Until a determination has been made, and a plan has been developed and communicated with our kitchen staff, parents are responsible for providing appropriate food for their child.
+Parents/guardians will be notified as soon as the plan is ready to implement.